jerodev/data-mapper/readme.md

 //        +name: "foo",
 //    }
 ```

+### Public properties
+The easiest properties to map are public properties.
+The mapper will try to get the type for these properties using one
+of the following definitions:
+1. PHP7.4 property type (also supports PHP8.0 union types)
+2. PHPDoc type definition using [`@var`](https://manual.phpdoc.org/HTMLSmartyConverter/HandS/phpDocumentor/tutorial_tags.var.pkg.html)

+The different definitions are checked in this order until a valid type is found.

+If no valid type was found for a property, the provided data will be set to the property directly.

+### Property setters
+> :warning: Work in progress

+## Custom mapping
+Sometimes, classes have a constructor that cannot be mapped automatically.
+For these cases there is a
+[`MapsItself`](https://github.com/jerodev/data-mapper/blob/master/src/MapsItself.php) interface that defines one
+static function: `mapObject`.
+When the mapper comes across a class that implements this interface, instead of using the constructor, the mapper will
+call the `MapsItself` with the provided data and is expected to return an instance of the current class.

 ## Syntax
 PHPDoc currently has a few standards when it comes to defining property types.
 The plan is to support all official